sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - The Consumer segment generates the highest sales, showing that individual customers dominate the market.

-- Haryana state account for a large portion of total sales with 61k.
+- Haryana state accounts for a large portion of total sales with ₹61k.

 - Sales fluctuate across different months, suggesting seasonal demand patterns.

-- Soumya is the top-performing sales representative, contributing a significant share of total revenue.
+- Soumya is the top-performing sales representative, contributing a significant share of total sales.

 ### Business Recommendations